finnp/postgres-blob-store/Readme.md

 ## Usage

 Right now the usage looks like this, however if possible I would like to get rid of the callback structure in the beginning.
-Also `exists` and `remove` are not implemented yet.
-The `hash` is also simply a random value right now.
+Note tat the `hash` is only a random value right now.

 ```js
 var blob = require('postgres-blob-store')